adamblumoff/debate-bench/docs/cli-reference.md

 - Balanced judge sampling prioritizes least-used overall, then least-used for the topic and pair; random is uniform.
 - Progress and failures: live view shows active debates, per-debate rounds, judging progress, retries, and rate-limit/backoff status. `results/run_<tag>/progress.json` tracks counts and banned models; `results/run_<tag>/failed_judges.jsonl` appears when `--log-failed-judges` is set.
 - Timing snapshots: `results/run_<tag>/timing_snapshot.json` is written after each run and feeds `--estimate-time`.
-- Resume: `--resume` and incremental append both rely on the debates file; planning skips already-completed topic/pair/rep combos.
+- Resume: `--resume` and incremental append both rely on the debates file; planning skips already-completed topic/pair/rep combos (and round order when `--dual-round-order` is used).